svn2github/oobash/0.39.2/docs/ReadMe.txt

 3) edit the oobash/locale/<yourLocaleDir>oobash.po
 4) create your mo file: msgfmt -o oobash.mo oobash.po

-Iy you have some text output that should be translated, there are two functions available:
+If you have some text output that should be translated, there are two functions available:
 I18n.out.message
 I18n.err.message
+These functions try to use the locale translations.

 J) "Decorators"
 ################
 Will only work if shell is not interactive (script).
-You can see an example script in the docs/examples directory.
+You can see an example script using "decorators" in the docs/examples directory.
 __decoratorCheck calls the "decorators" and returns the sum of all decorator return values.
-Available "decorators" at the moment: @calling @timestamp @deprecated The decorators call is realized with eval, so if you want to build your own "decorators", be careful.
-Decorators use stderr for echos, because the framework communication is on stdout.
+Available "decorators" at the moment: @calling @timestamp @deprecated Decorators use stderr for echos, because the framework communication is on stdout.
 If you want to create an own decorator function: Do NOT use a framework command (e.g. System.out.println) in this decorator function!